-It was the rainy season, and having read about some sections of the tour being closed off during this time, I thought best to save it (and Bolivia) for another time.
+It was the rainy season and having read about some sections of the tour being closed off during this time, I thought it best to save it (and Bolivia) for another time.
 So I opted for Salar de Tara and it did not disappoint.

 A Visit to Salar de Tara in Chile

 I was later told by someone I met in Chile that the rains didn’t cause any issues during his visit.
 And I could have seen the famous ‘mirror effect’ of Salar de Uyuni which is created by a thin layer of water covering the salt flat.

 But that’s the nature of travel regret I suppose!
 You will always wish you did things differently.